 D29.
 The street network has been designed per the Frog Pond West Master Plan Street Demonstration Plan.
-Future connections to adjacent sites are anticipated to the west.
-The proposed design provides for continuation of streets with Frog Pond Ridge to the east.
-SW Brisband Street is extended west, consistent with the Frog Pond West Master Plan.
-Public Street A and private Street B provide east-west streets consistent with the Street Demonstration Plan.
-SW Columbine Avenue contains connections to the pedestrian connection in Frog Pond Ridge and, through Tract A, continuation of the pathway to the adjacent property to the west.
+Future connections to adjacent sites are anticipated to the east and west, and the proposed design provides for continuation of streets with Frog Pond Ridge to the south.
+SW Willow Creek Drive, SW Marigold Terrace and SW Larkspur Terrace are extended north, and Public Street E provides a north-south connection north of SW Trillium Street consistent with the Frog Pond West Master Plan.
+SW Windflower Street (Public Street C) and SW Trillium Street (Public Street D) are the east-west continuation of streets proposed in the Frog Pond Vista and Frog Pond Crossing subdivisions to the west and east, respectively.
+The north-south pedestrian connection in Tract C, shared with the development to the east, provides additional connectivity.
 These connections are generally consistent with the pedestrian connections shown in these locations on the Street Demonstration Plan.